-This type of cache was already present in S2Dedup [3], but, in that system, when the enclave memory limit is reached, the table is reset, preventing the use of deduplication for the chunks from which information was lost.
+This type of cache was already present in S2Dedup, but in that system, when the memory limit is reached, the table is reset, preventing the use of deduplication for the chunks from which information was lost.
 To overcome this problem, our system maintains the frequency of all chunks even when the memory limit of the enclave is reached.
-The server contains a second encrypted frequency table, outside the enclave, whose contents can only be deciphered by the enclave.
+Our server contains a second encrypted frequency table outside the enclave, whose contents can only be deciphered by the enclave.
 The enclave will consult this table (as seen in Figure 1a) when the maximum memory is reached and it is not possible to store the frequency of new chunks.
-A problem that can arise when using a table in an untrusted zone is that the server can observe the access of the enclave to the entries of this table, and thus also infer the contents through the frequency of accesses [17].
+A problem that can arise when using a table in an untrusted zone is that the server can observe the access of the enclave to the entries of this table, and thus also infer the contents through the frequency of accesses [9].
+DEBE is vulnerable to this attack since it does not offer protection on its external table.
 To mitigate this problem, our solution includes a new component within the enclave, called Access Manager.
 This component implements access dispersion policies and cache eviction policies to mask the frequency of accesses to each entry.